 The hourly rates we offer reflect the experience of the member of our team who will be acting for you and the complexity of your case.
 In most cases we work on a fixed fee basis with no hidden costs.

 We act for many employee clients who have their legal fees paid for under this type of insurance.
 It can be an excellent means of funding an employment tribunal claim, but will not normally cover advice and guidance work prior to an actual dismissal or resignation.

 Many individuals have this type of insurance on their home contents or car insurance.
 To check you should call your insurance broker or insurance company direct and ask them.

 If you do have this type of insurance please call us to discuss how best to complete the application form for cover.
 This is essential if you want to appoint Bhayani HR & Employment Law to represent you.
 Although you have the right to select a solicitor of your choice, some insurers will want you to let them deal with your case in-house or by a panel solicitor.
 At this firm we guarantee that your case will be handled by an experienced and qualified lawyer who specialises solely in employment law cases and is usually local to you.

 - Payment by the employer

 Win or lose at an employment tribunal neither party is normally entitled to recover any legal costs.
 As part of a negotiated settlement the employer or ex-employer may agree to at least pay a contribution towards legal costs and VAT.
 In some cases the employer will pay all of these.

-- Contingency fee agreements (No Win No Fee)
+- Damage based agreements (No Win No Fee)